What if I can’t log into my College Board profile or can’t remember if I have one?

 - Students should provide their PPS student ID number on the registration profile.

-Why is there also a teacher issued Join Code?
+Why is there an exam and a teacher issued Join Code?

 Students have access to free resources provided by College Board through their MyAP account when linked to their teacher-based school AP® course.
 All students should join using the teacher issued Join Code to enable access to course resources, even if not planning on taking the exam.